 Leadership Ability to organize and motivate other people to reach a shared goal.
-Good presentation skills Ability to deliver information clearly and effectively to a specific audience.
+Cood proceptation skills Good presentation skills Ability to deliver information clearly and Toronto do a los lados do alto effectively to a specific audience.
 Transferring knowledge to the Ability to apply the acquired knowledge, skills and real world competences in a different context or in a different way.
 Problem solving Ability to understand a problem, use generic or ad hoc methods in an orderly manner to find solutions for that problem, identify the most suitable ones and test them.
 Following systemic design Ability to understand and apply methods that processes combine systems thinking and human-centered design to cope with complex design projects.
 Ability to effectively research Ability to determine that processes and resources and inquire are appropriate, conclusions are based on supporting evidence and problems are solved and decisions made following the achieved results.
 Ability to view a problem from a Ability to perceive or understand the problem in high level point of view the surrounding contexts and to identify the main characterizing aspects.
 Provide clarity to problems Ability to analyze a fuzzy problem and identify suitable objectives for solving that problem.
 Ability to evaluate potential Ability to compare potential solutions and assess solutions their efficiency.
 Analysis of the factors that Ability to identify events, conditions or other contribute to an unwanted aspects that created an immediate cause for an situation undesired situation.
 Working with limited resources Ability to design a strategic plan and implement decisions to respond to changing circumstances and demands that lead to scarcity of resources.
 Implementing and assessing the Ability to implement the solution and evaluate effectiveness of a solution the achieved results from an efficiency point of view.
 Validating solutions from the Ability to involve end-users in the perspective of the end users implementation of the solutions and assess their level of satisfaction in a non-intrusive way.
-Project planning Ability to accurately identify and organize systems and resources (including time) required to complete a task in an efficient way.
+Project planning Ability to accurately identify and organize systems . and resources (including time) required to complete a task in an efficient way.
 Project management Ability to plan, procure and execute a project with an efficient use of all the resources.

-A departing a setting deep and back and the set and Adopting attitudes and behaviors that are environmentally responsible by promoting an efficient use of resources.
-Ability to keep openness towards other cultures, other people, and other ways of doing things.
-Ability to understand, apply and assess the moral principles that govern a person's behavior or the conducting of an activity towards the environment.
-Ability to promote and sustain responsible practices that support a sustainable, secure, prosperous and environmentally responsible problem solving process.
-Ability to adopt an environmental leadership.
-Ability to adopt a responsible practice in the acquisition of products and services by understanding, acknowledging and consenting to the product's behind-the-scenes practices and ensuring the highest efficiency approach to the use of those products and services.
-Ability to promote resource and energy Ability to promote resource and energy efficiency, sustainable infrastructure, and provide efficiency, sustainable infrastructure, and provide
+, Positive attitudes that lead to Adopting attitudes and behaviors that are responsible behavior environmentally responsible by promoting an efficient use of resources.
+Global mindset Ability to keep openness towards other cultures, other people, and other ways of doing things.
+Ethics Ability to understand, apply and assess the moral principles that govern a person's behavior or the conducting of an activity towards the environment.
+Commitment to sustainable Ability to promote and sustain responsible solutions practices that support a sustainable, secure, prosperous and environmentally responsible problem solving process.
+Ability to inspire others to invest Ability to adopt an environmental leadership. in a sustainable vision Responsible consumption Ability to adopt a responsible practice in the acquisition of products and services by understanding, acknowledging and consenting to the product's behind-the-scenes practices and ensuring the highest efficiency approach to the use of those products and services.
+Responsible production Ability to promote resource and energy efficiency, sustainable infrastructure, and provide access to basic services, green and decent jobs and a better quality of life for all.
+1 ,